Personal information and privacy

 - Only share your primary email address with people you know.

-- Adjust your privacy settings on social networks to control the amount and type of information you want to share.
+- If you use social media, adjust your privacy settings on social networks to control the amount and type of information that you want to share.

 Moderate your activity online and monitor for signs of compromise